 Following the short sale, the lender might decide to forgive the deficiency amount and issue a 1099-C (Cancellation of Debt) form to you.
 Generally, a forgiven deficiency amount is considered taxable income, subject to some exceptions, like if you can prove that you were insolvent when the debt was forgiven.

-Credit score.
-A short sale will have a negative impact on the seller’s credit score.
+A short sale will have a significant impact on your credit score.
 How much of a negative impact?
 No one knows for sure.
-Some say short sales have less of a negative impact on credit scores when compared to foreclosures.
-However, the creators of the FICO score say the impact of a foreclosure and a short sale on a credit score is the same.
+Some say short sales have less of a negative effect on credit scores when compared to foreclosures, but this assertion isn't necessarily true.
+Short sales, as well as deeds in lieu foreclosure, are pretty similar to foreclosures when it comes to damaging your score.

-Finding a new home.
-Unlike other loss mitigation options, such as loan modification or forbearance, with a short sale the seller must give up possession of the property.
-This can take an emotional toll on the seller’s family.
+Unlike other loss mitigation options, like a loan modification, with a short sale, the seller has to give up possession of the property.
+This sacrifice can take an emotional toll on the seller’s family.

-Slow process.
-As mentioned above, short sales can potentially take a while to complete.
+Short sales can potentially take a significant amount of time to negotiate.
 A short sale buyer must be willing to wait to find out if the lender will accept the offer.
-Moreover, the lender often rejects the first offer, especially if it is lower than the short sale listing price.
-Additionally, the listing price may have been set by the seller's real estate agent (rather than by the lender) so even if the buyer offers the asking price, the lender may come back with a higher counteroffer, which can string out the process.
+Moreover, lenders often rejects the first offer, especially if the offer is lower than the short sale listing price.
+Having to negotiate multiple counteroffers can draw out the process.

-Property condition.
-Short sale homes are usually sold as is, which means that the seller and lender will not do any repairs to the home, even if an inspection indicates issues.
-Additionally, the general condition of the property may be poor as sellers may not be especially motivated or financially able to provide upkeep for the property before selling.
+Short sale properties are usually sold as is, which means that the seller and lender won’t make any repairs to the home, even if an inspection indicates major problems.
+Additionally, the general condition of the property might be poor as sellers might not be especially motivated or financially able to provide upkeep before selling.